 The heart of the effect are the GRANULAR Pitch Settings.
 The Granular engine includes 5 Mutation modes that totally change the character of the Harmonizer and Pitch-Shifter bendings.
 The Resolution parameter can set a delay size in ms or quarter notes, to optimise the pitch shifting effect.

 The Granular section includes a delay effect for grains with feedback, limiter/saturation control and high-pass filter.
+Low-pass filter helps to stop feedback overloading.
 The Granular pitch shifter can reproduce grains with Vector parameters (Forward, Reverse, Mixed and Random modes) and support Quantization of grains.

 This is a new vision to the very classic and popular pitch- shifter pedal that we love, with powerful additions.